 Student Health Screenings

-The school nurse will screen students annually in selective grades for vision, hearing, height, and weight.
-When completed, parents will receive these results.
+The school nurse will screen students annually in selective grades for vision and hearing.
+When completed, we will mail the results home.

 School Medication Policy

-We only give medication to students with written orders from a physician and permission from the parent.
-All medication, both prescription and over-the-counter, must be in the original container.
+We only give medication to students with written consent from parents.
+All medication, both prescription and over-the-counter, must be in the original container when brought from home to be administered at school.

 When to Keep Your Child Home